 People on the Apple forums have been having trouble with Touch ID.
-The feature has stopped working completely or has trouble functioning, with some users reporting that they can’t use Touch ID while the iPhone is plugged in and charging.
+The feature either stopped working completely or was not functioning optimally, with some users reporting that they can’t use Touch ID while the iPhone is plugged in and charging.

-- As always, start by restarting your phone and then trying to use Touch ID again.
+- Restart your phone and then try to use Touch ID again.